 - Participates on the Inter-Agency Coordinating Team (IACT).

-- Monitors and encourages the integration of Traditional Knowledge of the affected Aboriginal Peoples into the mine’s environmental plans and programs, and encourages interaction between Aboriginal organizations and the company.
+- Monitors and encourages the integration of Traditional Knowledge of the affected Indigenous communities into the mine’s environmental plans and programs, and encourages interaction between Indigenous organizations and the company.

-- Keeps Aboriginal Peoples and the public informed about Agency activities and findings, and brings their concerns to Dominion Diamond Ekati ULC and government.
+- Keeps Indigenous communities and the public informed about Agency activities and findings, and brings their concerns to Dominion and governments.

-- Corresponds regularly with Society Members and hosts an annual general meeting, open house, and environmental workshop (in years that Dominion Diamond Ekati ULC does not).
+- Corresponds regularly with Society Members and hosts an annual general meeting, open house, and environmental workshop (in years that Arctic Diamond does not).

 - Visits Aboriginal Society Member communities and publishes a summary brochure for distribution.

-- Publishes an annual report in both technical and plain language versions and a summary brochure with recommendations that require the response of Dominion Diamond Ekati ULC and/or government.
+- Publishes an annual report in both technical and plain language versions and a summary brochure with recommendations that require the response of Arctic Diamond and/or governments.

 - Maintains a resource library of materials on Ekati, as well as various communications tools, including our website, newsletters and brochures.

-Emery Paquin (Vice-Chairperson) was appointed jointly by the Government of the NWT, the Government of Canada, and Dominion Diamond in 2015.
+Emery Paquin (Chairperson) was appointed jointly by the Government of the NWT, the Government of Canada, and Arctic Diamond in 2015.
 Emery is an independent environmental consultant living in Yellowknife.
 He has more than 35 years of environmental management experience with the northern mining industry and territorial government, and served six years as a Member on the Inuvialuit Water Board.